CCOMJHC/VBI-Compare/README.md

 Use the Advanced Install method

-On the "Select Packages" window, expand Desktop and select qgis-ltr 3.28.x.
+On the "Select Packages" window,
+* expand Desktop and select qgis-ltr 3.28.x.
+* expand Libs and select python3-pip.

 Click "Next"